Diverticular Bleeding Quiz

 Is there blood in your stool?

-This requires emergency medical care.
-To stop the bleeding, specialists may use a scope (camera) in the intestines to find the bleeding, and seal it through burning or pressure.
+This needs emergency medical care.
+To stop the bleeding, specialists may use a scope (camera) in the intestines to find the bleeding and seal it through burning or pressure.
 Other options include putting a wire through the bloodstream under X-ray guidance - this will find the blood vessel that is bleeding and plug it.
 Surgery is a final option for severe bleeding that does not respond to the above treatments.

 View the symptoms of Diverticular bleeding